captainalan/MySQL-Quickstart/README.md

 export PATH="/usr/local/mysql/bin:$PATH"
 ```

-## Making a new user, database, and table
+## Making a New User, Database, and Table

 Run `mysql -u root -p` to log in to a MySQL shell as root.
 You will be prompted
 for your password which you set during installation.